Diseases of Potassium

 Bartter syndrome is a condition due to genetic defects in proteins involved in ion transport in the thick ascending limb of the loop of Henle.
 This typically present with refractory hypokalemia in a child, teenager or young adult, low blood pressure and, if measured, increased urinary calcium excretion.

-Both Bartter and Gittleman syndrome have similar clinical manifestations as loop diuretic and thiazide diuretic administration, respectively.
-When managing patients with suspected Bartter or Gittleman syndrome, it is critical to exclude surreptitious diuretic usage by evaluating urine samples for the presence of diuretics.
+Both Bartter and Gitelman syndrome have similar clinical manifestations as loop diuretic and thiazide diuretic administration, respectively.
+When managing patients with suspected Bartter or Gitelman syndrome, it is critical to exclude surreptitious diuretic usage by evaluating urine samples for the presence of diuretics.

 Hypokalemia associated with hypertension, particularly if the hypertension is refractory or difficult to control, can result from either Liddle syndrome or primary hyperaldosteronism.
 These two conditions can be differentiated by measurement of the plasma aldosterone and plasma renin activity.
 With Liddle syndrome, both measurements are suppressed both normal level of the assay used.
 With primary hyperaldosteronism, plasma renin activity is suppressed, but the plasma aldosterone level is either elevated or in the middle portion of the "normal" range.